 If you’ve only ever used Aperture or Lightroom, Catalogs are your only choice.
 There are plenty of advantages to them of course, especially if you’re maintaining a large body of work in one Catalog, and are constantly searching for images with keywords and other metadata.
 However, Capture One Pro is unique in offering an alternative management system called a Session.

 Sessions are mostly used by professionals for commissioned work, particularly on a job-by-job basis, and they’re excellent for that.
 If you’ve eight assignments in a day, for example, you can create eight separate Sessions, one for each and keep everything separate.
 However, they’re often over-looked because of that association but many of those same benefits apply to enthusiasts.
 Sessions are well-liked in professional circles for their simple, and reliable, self-contained nature.
 These are real system folders not virtual folders like albums, so they’re easy to find, easy to move and easy to share.
-Every time you create a Session, Capture One creates a single, parent, system-level folder – the Session folder and four system-level sub-folders (Capture, Selects, Output and Trash), like a template.
+Every time you create a Session, Capture One creates a single, top-level (parent) folder – the Session folder – and four system-level sub-folders (Capture, Selects, Output and Trash), like a template.

 When you import images using the importer’s default setting, for example, Capture One will import (copy) files from your card to the Capture folder inside the Session parent folder.
-Keepers can be selected (and simultaneously moved) to the Selects folder, deleted images are saved and moved to the Sessions’s Trash folder and when it comes to sharing, your converted RAW files are saved to the Output folder (as Jpegs of Tiffs), so you can keep track of what was used.
+Keepers can be selected (and simultaneously moved) to the Selects folder, deleted images are saved and moved to the Session’s Trash folder and when it comes to sharing, your converted RAW files are saved to the Output folder (as Jpegs of Tiffs), so you can keep track of what was used.
 When you want to share them, simply use the Library tool to locate the folder.
 To do this select the Output folder, ctrl/right click > Show in Finder/Explorer and then from the system dialog click and drag the Output folder to wherever you want to share it to, such as Dropbox, or a flash-disk.

 Besides keeping all your images together by job or project, Sessions are light on resources.
 Every time you access a folder using the Library tool in a Session, an image preview is generated like a regular browser and this cache and settings are stored locally, in the sub-folder – there’s no ever-growing centralized storage of cache and settings files like you have in a Catalog.
 That also means you can use a Session to browse and edit your files on your computer or external disk without importing them, as you have to when using a Catalog.
-Although you can use any Session to do this, it’s best to create new one solely for the purpose.
+Although you can use any Session to do this, it’s best to create a new one solely for the purpose.

 5 Level Horizons